Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 Good nutrition is important for all children.
 It helps them grow physically, gives them the energy they need to develop in both body and mind, and protects them from illness.

 Good nutrition is even more important for children living with HIV, as these children need more food to stay healthy than other children their age.
 Even though you cannot see it, the body of a child with HIV must work very hard to fight HIV.
 Medicines for HIV also work better when children have enough to eat.

 Children with HIV more easily develop malnutrition or diarrhea.
 Having HIV also makes it more difficult for them to recover from either problem.
 Taking ART will help them avoid illness and get more nutrition from the food they eat.
-For signs of malnutrition and how to treat it, see pages 245 to 248, and for diarrhea, see pages 214 to 223.
+See signs of malnutrition and how to treat it, and information for diarrhea.